Set Up Cost Visibility for Kubernetes Using an Existing Delegate

 Metrics Server must be running on the Kubernetes cluster where your Harness Kubernetes Delegate is installed.

-- Metrics Server is a cluster-wide aggregator of resource usage data.
-It collects resource metrics from kubelets and exposes them in Kubernetes API server through Metrics API.
+Metrics Server is installed by default on GKE and AKS clusters, however, you need to install it on the AWS EKS cluster.1.
+Metrics Server is a cluster-wide aggregator of resource usage data.
+It collects resource metrics from kubelets and exposes them in the Kubernetes API server through Metrics API.
+CCM polls the utilization data every minute on the Delegate.
+The metrics are aggregated for 20 minutes and then CCM keeps one data point per 20 minutes.
 For more information, see Installing the Kubernetes Metrics Server from AWS.

-To install metrics server on your EKS clusters, run the following command:kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/download/v0.3.6/components.yaml
+To install metrics server on your EKS clusters, run the following command:

-Step 2: Provide CE Permissions to Harness Delegate
+Step 2: Provide CCM Permissions to Harness Delegate

 Bind the cluster-admin ClusterRole to a user account.
 Next, you will use this user account to create a ClusterRole and bind it to the Service account used by the Delegate.